DegradedLocket/MusicVisuals/README.md

 add more circles to the visualiser the 'n' key is pressed.

 # How it works
+When creating these visuals I used the example as a guideline for developing mine.
+I have visuals called in two different ways, CubeVisual and CircleVis are called and created directly in the Main method.
+Wave and CircleWave on the other hand are called in the MyVisualiser class which creates objects for these visuals.
 # What I am most proud of in the assignment

 # Markdown Tutorial